yeoedward/Neural-Turing-Machine/README.md

   This generates the `.so` file that will be loaded by `ntm.py`.
 If you did not clone tensorflow into the root folder of this project as instructed, please modify the path in `ntm.py` accordingly.

-  3. To execute the copy task, run `python copy.task`.
+  3. To execute the copy task, run `python copy_task.py`.

 ## Checkpoints